Jean-Joseph Dassy

-Jean-Joseph Dassy, a French historical and portrait painter, and lithographer, was born at Marseilles on 27 December 1791, and died in the same city on 27 July 1865.
+Jean-Joseph Dassy (27 December 1791 – 27 July 1865) was a French historical and portrait painter, and lithographer.
 He studied under Girodet-Trioson, and commenced exhibiting at the Salon of 1819.
 There are several pictures by him at Versailles, among which are 'The Battle of Saucourt' and 'Charibert.'

 Biography

-Jean-Joseph Dassy was born on 27 December 1791 in Marseille.
+Jean-Joseph Dassy was born and died in Marseille.
 His father was a mason.
 His younger brother Louis-Toussaint Dassy was destined for the priesthood while his other two younger brothers, Pierre and Hippolyte, helped their father in his marble workshop.
 Three of his sisters were nuns.

 Initially a student of Goubaud and Aubert at the École des Beaux-Arts in Marseille, he then went to Paris where, in 1817, he became one of the best students of Girodet-Trioson.